Can you make a video about xyz for me?

 If there’s an interesting topic you’d like me to cover by all means get in touch!
 Don’t expect it to happen any time soon as I’m always massively behind when it comes to editing!
 Unfortunately I am somewhat bound by the will of the YouTube algorithm so there’s certain topics I’d love to make videos about but I know they’d get hardly any views so it’s a bit pointless.

 Can I sponsor your channel?

-Sorry but my YouTube channel is a sponsorship-free zone.
-I don’t want to work with any single manufacturer or vendor since it puts me in an awkward position and means I can no longer be unbiased and independent.
+Sorry but my YouTube channel is a sponsorship-free zone!
+I don’t want to work with a single manufacturer or vendor since it puts me in an awkward position and means I can no longer be unbiased and independent.
 I’m more than happy to discuss affiliate options providing my viewers don’t have to pay any extra.
 If you’d like to discuss direct advertising on this website please get in touch as this may be an option in the future.

 Can I send you some tools or products to be featured on your channel?